What is a Lead?

-For this, your one-lead story becomes a multi-person operation.
+Your one-lead story becomes a multi-person operation.

-For these reasons, the prospect stage isn’t necessarily a short one.
+The prospect stage isn’t necessarily a short one.

 This phase could actually be the longest, given the direct time that you’ll be involved.
 Leads are leads until you get to have a conversation.

-Prospects are prospects until they move into the opportunity phases or are ruled out due to other factors (e.g. cold feet, change of personnel, unforeseen issues).
+Prospects are prospects until they move into the opportunity phases or are ruled out due to other factors (e.g., cold feet, change of personnel, unforeseen issues).

 What is a Sales Opportunity?

 You’ve talked to all the people involved in the story, you’ve done a stakeout to catch the culprits in the act, and you’ve even filled up one of those little memo pads with all the notes for your story.
+Now what?

-Now, it’s time to put it all on the line and pitch your story.
+It’s time to put it all on the line and pitch your story.

 You obviously desire to sell your products to those who need them.
 Therefore, the opportunity hinges on the potential customer.